 IPOs from small and medium enterprises (SMEs) have started attracting increased attention of investors and superlative returns of some fresh listings like Ice Make Refrigeration, Jash Engineering and Share India Securities have brought this often neglected part of the market in attention span.
-It is clearly visible in the way SME IPOs in India are getting oversubscribed.
+It is clearly visible in the way SME IPO investing is getting popular in India.
 Noteworthy, it is not just retail investors who are getting interested in this section of the market, even financial institutions are seen applying for some of these public offers.

 Without a doubt, the success of SME IPOs is not a fluke and needs closer attention and study.
 Nevertheless, it is in times like this when investors tend to go overboard and end up getting into something they regret later.
-It is, therefore, important to understand the potential downside of SME IPOs before taking the plunge.
+It is, therefore, important to understand the potential downside of SME IPOs before taking the plunge and how they differ from mainboard IPOs.
+For starters, there are several commonalities including ASBA applications between the two categories.
 Here are some key points regarding the differences between mainboard and SME IPOs:

-SMEs are usually very early in their lifestages when they hit the primary markets.
-This means that investors get a chance to pick potential multibaggers fairly early in SME IPOs but this seeming advantage comes with the inherent downside of losing money in offers where fundamentals aren’t strong or business deteriorates in future.
+SMEs are usually very early in their lifestages when they hit the primary markets and thus, there are several risks in SME IPO investing.
+While it means that investors get a chance to pick potential multibaggers fairly early in SME IPOs, this seeming advantage comes with the inherent downside of losing money where fundamentals aren’t strong or business deteriorates in future.
 Needless to say, this is a risky combination and represents a double-edged sword.

 Read Also: How to identify good IPOs

-SME IPOs typically involve applications in excess of INR100,000 which is quite high when compared to INR14,000-15,000 for mainboard IPOs.
+SME IPO investing typically involves applications in excess of INR100,000 which is quite high when compared to INR14,000-15,000 for mainboard IPOs.
 This high entry barrier is not just limited to initial allotment of shares but is also applicable during subsequent trading in these shares.
 For example, an SME IPO with a bid lot of 2,000 shares will retain this lot size and investors can only trade in the multiples of this lot size.